Sarath-dba/Capstone/README.md

 Evaluation metrics for this classification:
 a.
 Accuracy – How well the model predicts the student grade.

 b.
-Precision - How well the model predicts the higher-grade students
+Precision - How well the model predicts the higher-grade students.

 c.
-Recall – How well the model predicts the lower grade students
+Recall – How well the model predicts the lower grade students.

 d.
 F1 score – How well the model classifies both higher and lower grade students.

 e.
 Confusion matrix – Matrix that show case actual and misclassified predictions.

 The model with the best accuracy, F1 score, and recall will be selected for these predictions.
 It is essential to predict student grades accurately and address the performance of lower-performing students without negatively impacting the grades of high-performing students.